oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - Currently, a logged-in user is taken to the creator dashboard by default, which serves as their "logged-in homepage".
 One could argue that the learner dashboard should play this role for a user who comes to the site mainly to learn.
 How should we reconcile these factors into a coherent user experience?

-## Prevent learners from getting stuck/frustrated

-**Aim:** In order to help learners successfully complete lessons, we need to remove things that cause them to drop out or get irretrievably stuck.
-We also need to ensure that they receive the right hints at the right times (not too early, not too late).
-Therefore, the aim of this project is to make a couple of changes to the site:
-- make fallbacks behave more like hints whose revelation is learner-initiated, since it’s irritating to be given hints when you don’t actually want them;
+## Replace fallbacks with hints

-- make it compulsory for creators to specify, in each state, at least a final hint that gives the answer and helps the learner progress to the next part of the lesson.
+**Aim:** In order to help learners successfully complete lessons, exploration creators can specify "fallbacks", which provide a particular piece of feedback if the student is stuck on a particular card for too long.
+However, these fallbacks can sometimes cause students to receive hints or full solutions when they're not yet ready for them.
+We want to replace this with a student-initiated hint system instead, so that the student has control over when they elect to read a hint.
+In addition, we want to make it compulsory for creators to specify, in each card, at least a final hint that explains how to solve the problem and helps the learner progress to the next part of the lesson.

 **Skills/knowledge required**:
 - Strong technical design skills